Thursday, 18 June 2009

 ·On limit theorems for t-normed sums of fuzzy random variables (2004).

 ·A law of large numbers in a metric space with a convex combination operation (2006, w.
 Ilya Molchanov).
-You may download a (non-final) preprint copy from Ilya's website.
+You may download it from Ilya's website.

 ·Probabilistic foundations for measurement modelling with fuzzy random variables (2007).